A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact

-Assuming that we set a threshold of $0.01$ on $\vert \Gamma_1 (t_{\rm o} - t_{\rm c}) \vert$ (to call it $\ll 1$, Figure \ref{fig:dabyc_cond} motivates us to summarily reject all events with total detector frame mass (median value) $> 10 \, {\rm M}_{\odot}$ as unsuitable for our analysis.
+Assuming that we set a threshold of $0.01$\footnote{While somewhat arbitrary, this number has been chosen to ensure the validity of Newtonian kinematics, and that special relativistic effects can be ignored.} on $\vert \Gamma_1 (t_{\rm o} - t_{\rm c}) \vert$ (to call it $\ll 1$), Figure \ref{fig:dabyc_cond} motivates us to summarily reject all events with total detector frame mass (median value) $> 10 \, {\rm M}_{\odot}$ as unsuitable for our analysis.
 Those that satisfy the total mass cut are analyzed to search for signatures of LOSA.
 However, if the upper limit on $\Gamma_1$ at $90\%$ is found to violate $\vert \Gamma_1 (t_{\rm o} - t_{\rm c}) \vert$ < 0.01, with $(t_{\rm o} - t_{\rm c})$ estimated using the Newtonian order approximation and median value for the chirp mass, the constraints estimated are deemed unreliable.
 Additional refinements on the selection criteria are presented in later sections, and the entire list of criteria is summarized in Section~\ref{sec:sel-crit}.